blue image with AI big in the middle and techy stripes

 “OpenAI, DeepMind and others try to mitigate existential risk via an area of research known as AI alignment.
 [Shane] Legg, for instance, now leads DeepMind’s AI-alignment team, which is responsible for ensuring that God-like systems have goals that ‘align’ with human values.
 An example of the work such teams do was on display with the most recent version of GPT-4.
 Alignment researchers helped train OpenAI’s model to avoid answering potentially harmful questions.
 When asked how to self-harm or for advice getting bigoted language past Twitter’s filters, the bot declined to answer.
 (The ‘unaligned’ version of GTP-4 happily offered ways to do both.)
 Alignment, however, is essentially an unsolved research problem.
 We don’t yet understand how human brains work, so the challenge of understanding how emergent AI ‘brains’ work will be monumental.”

-The question is: How will regulation be possible without not also a solid understanding of alignment between AI and human values, goals or interests, but also a deep understanding of the fundamental and potentially irreducible misalignment between large language models and human values?
+The question is: How will regulation be possible without not only a solid understanding of alignment between AI and human values, goals or interests, but also a deep understanding of the fundamental and potentially irreducible misalignment between large language models and human values?

 And if it’s about alignment with human values, what values and whose are we talking about?
 And how can we hope for AI and/or LLM alignment with human values when we can’t even align our own political and corporative actions with human values or the public good, whatever that may be!